sawa-ko/akatsuki-client-web/README.md

 The web client is used to use the services of Akatsuki Project in a browser of any device, and also serves to process transactions, web services that Android and IOS application clients need and, among other aspects.

+## Version control structure

+We have a **structured version control**, in order to control how many changes, corrections, new features have been added to the application since its previous update.
+We will explain an example of how version control is structured.

+For example we have this version **1.6.27.8**, this version is structured as follows.

+- 1. Number of major updates.
+- 6. Number of days elapsed since the last update.
+- 27. Number of new features added.
+- 8. Number of changes.
+Bug fixes and code improvements.

+This version control applies to all version names of the application.

 ## Important notes

 - The tests must be executed with the authorization of the administrator and all events, problems or actions carried out with the client must be informed.